ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 On your Ubuntu VM labelled **CLIENT**, configure the system to authenticate against the OpenLDAP server created in Task 4.

 * First, make sure that you can connect to the LDAP server using TLS.
 You can use `ldapwhoami -x -ZZ -h ldap.cis527<your eID>.cs.ksu.edu` and it should return `anonymous` if it works.
+* Before you configure SSSD, make a **snapshot** of this VM.
+If your SSSD configuration does not work, you can restore this snapshot and try again.
 * To test your SSSD configuration, use the command `getent passwd <username>` (example: `getent passwd russfeld`) and confirm that it returns an entry for your LDAP user.
 * To log in as the LDAP user, use the `su <username>` command (example: `su russfeld`).
 * Finally, **reboot the system**, and make sure you can log in graphically by choosing the "Not listed?" option on the login screen and entering your LDAP user's credentials.